Do you suffer from a repetitive head injury? This happens when your brain is subjected to successive traumas.

 Brain injury cases can be complex.
 Often, repetitive brain injuries are so microscopic that defense teams will argue their existence.
 Our New York head injury lawyer at Dansker & Aspromonte has ample experience building successful cases in this field.
 We collaborate with medical experts to create a map of the damage a brain has endured.

-There are two primary types of traumatic brain injuries:
+There are two primary types of a traumatic brain injury:

 Sports injuries have been the focus of research on recurrent brain injuries.
 Certain contact sports put participants at a higher risk for head trauma, including: